wendersongpi/sistema-smart-tv/README.md

 ## Passo 1: Abrir a raiz do projeto no terminal

-## sempre que editar o código rodar:
+## Sempre que editar o código rodar:
 ### Passo 2: Gerar a build do projeto
         docker build -t meu-projeto-java .